freelawproject/hr/handbook/simple-ira.md

 ## Overview

-In general retirement plans allow employers to send some of your compensation directly to a retirement account you create account before you pay taxes on it, instead of depositing it in your normal personal account.
+In general, retirement plans allow employers to send some of your compensation directly to a retirement account you create before you pay taxes on it, instead of depositing it in your normal personal account.
 This means that money that would normally go towards taxes can instead sit in a retirement account making money.
 If you have a retirement account available to you, it is usually a very good idea to take advantage of it.
 Generally speaking, you will have more money when you retire.

 Many for-profit organizations have 401(k) plans for this purpose.
 Non-profits like ours can have something similar called a 403(b) plan, but both of those plan types require that employers pay big fees to the bank that provides the service.
 They are also very difficult to administer (see FAQs below) — They're for bigger companies than ours.
 For organizations like ours, there's something called a [SIMPLE IRA Plan][simple], that is actually quite simple and works similarly, with the main downside being that it has a lower per-year maximum contribution rate.